yr5913/school-web-app/README.md

 13. Added static view for the about page
 14. Added controller for the contact page and accepting the data from the form in the contact page using @Requestparam
 15. Changed controller method for contact page form to accept pojo instead of requestparams
+16. Added Holidays controller to fetch holidays from backend using thymeleaf th:each and th:item